AA/PPS 02.02.21 - Limiting the Number of Course Drops for Undergraduate Students at Public Institutions of Higher Education in Texas (SB1231)

 does not withdraw from the institution by dropping all courses.

-Withdraw – The definition of “withdraw from institution” implies that the student drops all courses enrolled for the term.
+Withdraw – implies that the student drops all courses enrolled for the term.

-Family member – THECB has specified “family member” to include spouse, child, grandchild, father, mother, brother, sister, grandmother, grandfather, aunt, uncle, nephew, niece, first cousin, step-parent, step-child, or step-sibling.
+Family Member – includes spouse, life-partner, child, grandchild, father, mother, brother, sister, grandmother, grandfather, aunt, uncle, nephew, niece, first cousin, stepparent, stepchild, or stepsibling.

-Sufficiently close relationship – THECB has defined this relationship to include a relative within the third degree of consanguinity plus close friends including, but not limited to, roommates, housemates, classmates, or others identified by the student and approved by the institution.
+Sufficiently Close Relationship – a relationship that can include a relative within the third degree of consanguinity plus close friends including, but not limited to, roommates, housemates, classmates, or others identified by the student and approved by the institution.

-Other good cause – TEC 51.907 allows institutions the prerogative to grant exceptions to the six-drop limitation.
-The law offers several examples and the Texas Association for Collegiate Registrars and Admissions Officers (TACRAO) has offered additional suggestions.
-Texas State University’s list of exceptions appears below in “Exceptions to the Six-Drop Limit.”
+Other Good Cause – TEC 51.907 allows institutions the prerogative to grant exceptions to the six-drop limitation.
+TEC 51.907 provides several examples, and the Texas Association of Collegiate Registrars and Admissions Officers has offered additional suggestions.
+Texas State University’s list of exceptions can be found in Section 04.

-COURSES THAT DO NOT COUNT AGAINST SIX-DROP LIMIT
+COURSES THAT DO NOT COUNT AGAINST THE SIX-DROP LIMIT

 EXCEPTIONS TO THE SIX-DROP LIMIT

-The law also provides that exceptions to the six-drop limit are permissible provided there is “good cause.”
-These exceptions are established and monitored by the individual colleges and universities.
+TEC 51.907 also provides that exceptions to the six-drop limit are permissible provided there is good cause.
+These exceptions are established and monitored by individual colleges and universities.
 When students reach the six-drop limit, they will be required to certify that they are eligible to drop additional courses.
 For Texas State, the list of exceptions or waivers includes the following:

 a severe illness or debilitating condition;